tdwg/tcs2/docs/tcs-terms.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>Synonymy is between names but, if the names have different types, a Taxon  Concept is required.
-Therefore, <code>synonym</code> is a property of the Taxon Concept  class. <code>synonym</code> is used here in the stricter sense that only indicates that  the type of a name falls within a Taxon Concept and has the same  relationship to Taxon Concept as <code>taxonName</code>.
+Therefore, <code>synonym</code> is a property of the Taxon Concept  class. <code>synonym</code> is used here in the stricter sense that only indicates that  the type of a name falls within a Taxon Concept and has the same  relationship to Taxon Concept as <code>taxonName</code> (the accepted name).
 This  allows one to dispose of names without having to deal with the Taxon  Concepts that were realised along with the publication of these names.
-If one wants to include these  “original concepts” and indicate a relationship between Taxon Concepts, the  <code>intersects</code> Taxon Concept Relationship can be used instead, optionally in  combination with the <code>traditionalSynonymyRelationshipType</code> property.
-The  <code>synonym</code> property can be used for both homotypic and heterotypic synonyms,  although for homotypic synonyms it is preferable to use the <code>basionym</code> or  <code>replacementNameFor</code> properties on the Taxon Name object.</p></td>
+If  one wants to include these “original concepts” and indicate a relationship  between Taxon Concepts, the <code>intersects</code> Taxon Concept Relationship can be  used instead.</p></td>
 		</tr>
 		<tr>
 			<td>GitHub issue</td>